ReactTraining/react-workshop/courses/advanced-composition/02-context-and-events/exercise/README.md

 ## Task One: Refactor with context

-In this task we replace the implicit props that were being passed done through the `React.cloneElement` technique to using context instead:
+In this task we replace the implicit props that were being passed down through the `React.cloneElement` technique to using context instead:

 ```jsx
 // This goes in `Disclosure`